Trauma-informed care: raising trauma awareness for caregivers and the children’s/tamariki workforces

 May the life-force be with us all.

 Children/Tamariki come from many backgrounds.
 They are the face of their ancestors and will lead us all into the future.
 Children/Tamariki hold the hopes and dreams of their whānau, community and Aotearoa.
 They are at the centre of all that we do.

 In 2015 the Minister of Social Development (MSD) established an Expert Advisory Panel with a mandate to determine how we improve the lives of New Zealand’s most vulnerable children/tamariki.
 The panel reviewed the current child care and protection system and developed principles and objectives for a future system for vulnerable children (Oranga Tamariki).
-The review included input from experts from across the system, caregivers, whānau and frontline staff and most importantly children/tamariki and young people whose lives this directly affects.
+The review included input from experts, caregivers, whānau and frontline staff and most importantly children/tamariki and young people whose lives this directly affects.

-This e-learning is the first in a series of three developed in collaboration with Oranga Tamariki and Werry Workforce Whāraurau.
+This e-learning includes a series of three e-modules developed in collaboration with Oranga Tamariki and Werry Workforce Whāraurau.
 It is one of the Early Enhancements offered by Oranga Tamariki as part of the work to improve the lives of Aotearoa New Zealand’s most vulnerable children.

 ‘Trauma-informed care’ describes a practice that aims to increase awareness about the trauma people who come into contact with public services have experienced.
 It is about:

 - understanding the impact of trauma on behaviour

 - ensuring that agencies working with children/tamariki and whānau minimise the potential to re-traumatise them,

 - and addressing their trauma needs.